NDA INFORMATION

 Q: The agreement says only that the amount of compensation paid to me is confidential - is that normal?

 A: This is a very common term in a settlement agreement.
 You may be willing to accept confidentially about the amount of compensation (or not).
-What you should be looking out for in addition is confidentiality restrictions that go further than this.
+The legislation restricting NDAs in PEI makes a specific exception for settlement amount.

 Q: I have a clause in my agreement that reads: “The terms and conditions of this Memorandum of Agreement shall remain strictly confidential between the parties and shall not be disclosed to anyone.”
 I'm not sure if this means that I still can talk about my complaint but just not the settlement?

 A: This is common wording and it is intentionally unclear and vague.
-It is likely that the other side wants you to understand this is meaning you cannot talk about your complaint or situation at all.
+It is likely that the other side wants you to understand this as meaning you cannot talk about your complaint or situation at all.
 CBMS has seen many situations where this interpretation is assumed either by the defendants or by victims themselves.

 In practice, individuals find that it is extremely hard to speak about your experience without referring to the settlement itself.
+The outcome is obviously part of your story of your personal experiences.

 This may be something you want to ask the lawyer on the other side, or if you have your own lawyer, ask them to clarify.